Determinantal computation of minimal local GADs: Comparison with previous methods

 \begin{remark} Minimal local GADs can be employed to construct small local apolar schemes, but not to prove their minimality.
 In its current formulation, \Cref{algo:localgad} cannot detect schemes that are not evinced by a local GAD of a form $F \in \S_d$, which occur precisely when the associated local Artinian Gorenstein algebra has socle degree exceeding $d$.
 By contrast, the algorithms in \cite{BF25, BT20} could detect the minimal apolar schemes even with a larger socle.
 For example, the form in \cite[Example 4.6]{BOT24} has a unique minimal scheme of length $6$, which is local and not evinced by any GAD of $F$.
 This length-$6$ scheme can be efficiently computed with \cite{BF25, BT20}, whereas the approach presented in this paper may only produce its minimal local GADs, which have rank $7$.
-Furthermore, in this specific example the determinantal approach proposed in this paper is cumbersome, while the previous eigenmethods \cite{BF25, BT20} only involve linear operations. \end{remark}
+Furthermore, in this specific example the determinantal approach proposed in this paper is cumbersome, while the previous eigenmethods \cite{BF25, BT20} only involve linear operations.
+Thus, neither method is uniformly superior to the other, but their relative effectiveness depends on the geometry of the minimal GADs/schemes of the given $F \in \S_d$.
+Currently, we have no general criterion to determine a priori which approach will be preferable. \end{remark}